QuattroMusic/DPG-Game-Of-Life/README.md

 ![](src/GMF.png)

-The Conway's Game Of Life made in Python using DearPyGui
+The Conway's Game Of Life built in Python using DearPyGui

 ---
 ### Features